Pseudo-Rehearsal for Continual Learning with Normalizing Flows: Proposed method

 \subsection{Motivation}

 In a sense, rehearsal methods are close to optimal, because in the limit of a very large memory they recover a standard multi-task setting.
 On the other hand, these methods require a memory that, usually, grows linearly with the number of tasks.
+Additionally, the computational requirements increase with the number of tasks, since each past task needs to be remembered (and rehearsed) separately.

 Pseudo-rehearsal methods try to overcome these limitations by substituting the memory with a generative model and doing parameter sharing on the generative model, which is incrementally trained on all the tasks and constrained to remember the information about the tasks encountered so far.
 However, this creates a new set of challenges: (i) the CF problem is removed from the NN, but the generative model itself potentially suffers CF; (ii) doing parameter sharing on real-world images can be difficult.